 World Sickle Cell Day- June 19

-The WHO, therefore, urges countries affected by SCD to establish health programs at the national level and to promote access to medical services for people affected by the disease1
+The WHO, therefore, urges countries affected by Sickle Cell Disease to establish health programs at the national level and to promote access to medical services for people affected by the disease

-Patients continue to be stigmatized, branded as “drug seekers” when presenting for medical treatment of severe vaso-occlusive pain crises, and yet continue to be denied access to comprehensive care, which could prevent those crises.
+Furthermore, patients with sickle cell disease continue to be stigmatized and are branded as “drug seekers” when presenting for medical treatment of severe vaso-occlusive pain crises.
+Many SCD patients in Canada do not have access to comprehensive care, which could prevent those crises.

 Reducing Stigma and Discrimination:

-Through education and awareness programs, SCAGO is doing its part to reduce the stigma and discrimination faced by the families affected by SCD.
+Through its awareness, education, and advocacy programs, SCAGO is doing its part to reduce the stigma and discrimination faced by the families affected by Sickle Cell Disease.

-World Sickle Cell Day Hashtags: #SCAGO, #WSCD, #Eachreachsix; #sicklecellawareness; #gettested; for #sicklecelltrait; #Nationalsicklecellday.
+World Sickle Cell Day Hashtags: #WSCD, #WhatWSCDMeanToMe #SickleCellAwareness; #OntarioSickleCellDay, #SCAGO.

 Sickle Cell Awareness Group of Ontario also known as SCAGO is the largest patient support and advocacy association serving families with children, youth, and adults with sickle cell disease.
 It was established in 2005 to:

-- Improve treatment and care received by patients living with SCD by providing education on the disease to medical and allied health professionals.
+- Improve treatment and care received by patients living with Sickle Cell Disease by providing education on the disease to medical and allied health professionals.

-- Educate the community on SCD and sickle cell trait with the expected outcome of reducing the number of new births with the disease.
+- Educate the community on Sickle Cell Disease and sickle cell traits with the expected outcome of reducing the number of new births with the disease.

 - Advocate on their behalf with the government, school, and workplace.

-SCD or sickle cell anemia is a hereditary genetic disease characterized by the presence of abnormal crescent-shaped red blood cells.
-People with SCD have abnormal haemoglobin (called haemoglobin S or sickle haemoglobin) in their red blood cells.
+Sickle Cell Disease or sickle cell anemia is a hereditary genetic disease characterized by the presence of abnormal crescent-shaped red blood cells.
+People with Sickle Cell Disease have abnormal haemoglobin (called haemoglobin S or sickle haemoglobin) in their red blood cells.
 Haemoglobin is a protein in red blood cells that carries oxygen throughout the body.
 The lack of tissue oxygen can cause attacks of sudden, excruciating, and severe pain called pain crises.
-These pain attacks can occur without warning, with pain levels often described as higher than childbirth labour pain and cancer-related pain.
+These pain attacks can occur without warning, with pain levels often described as higher than childbirth labor pain and cancer-related pain.

 The red cell sickling and poor oxygen delivery can also cause organ damage.
-Over a lifetime, SCD can harm a person’s spleen, brain, eyes, lungs, liver, heart, kidneys, joints, bones, or skin.
+Over a lifetime, Sickle Cell Disease can harm a person’s spleen, brain, eyes, lungs, liver, heart, kidneys, joints, bones, or skin.
 It can cause a stroke in children as young as two years of age!
-At the present time, hematopoietic stem cell transplantation is the only cure for SCD
+At the present time, hematopoietic stem cell transplantation is the only cure for Sickle Cell Disease.